 FEDERAL WORK STUDY (FWS) is a need-based financial aid program and is available summer, fall, winter and spring terms.
 Employment opportunities are available on and off campus.
-Students must be enrolled at least half time and may begin working only after FWS has been offered through a Financial Aid Award Letter and accepted by the student by completing the necessary paperwork.
-Students must apply early, demonstrate need, and request the offer of work study on the Financial Aid Information Request (FAIR) sent to them after their FAFSA is received.
+Students must be enrolled at least half time and may begin working only after FWS is confirmed through a Financial Aid Offer.
+Students must apply early and demonstrate need.
 Work Study is earn-as-you-go financial aid.
 Students earn money as they work, rather than a single lump sum.
 Flexible hours.
 Student work a specific number of hours based on their Work Study award.
 Employers often allow flexibility to accommodate class schedules.
 Not credited toward tuition and fees, students receive a monthly paycheck for hours worked.

 - Apply for financial aid at www.fafsa.gov.

 - Received award letter with offer of "Potential Federal Work Study".